 Solvay’s soda ash manufacturing plant in Torrelavega, Northern Spain, needed to treat the flue gases from its coal-fired steam boilers in order to comply with the legislation.
 Due to the nature of the fuel, the aim of the flue gas treatment was to mitigate SOx and dust.

 What SOLVAir® did: installation of a full flue gas treatment system

-Initially equipped with electrostatic precipitators to remove the dust from their flue gases, the boilers were retrofitted in 2018 with a desulfurization treatment consisting on a bag filter and a sorbent dosing system that injects precisely measured amounts of sodium bicarbonate, which is produced onsite by the plant, into the boiler exhaust.
+Initially equipped with electrostatic precipitators to remove the dust from their flue gases, the boilers were retrofitted in 2018 with a desulfurization treatment consisting on a bag filter and a sorbent dosing system that injects precisely measured amounts of sodium bicarbonate (SOLVAir® SB 0/3), which is produced onsite by the plant, into the boiler exhaust.

 Optimized amounts of sorbent